radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 ### Password expires after a certain amount of time

 This value is stored in the pwdMaxAge attribute of the cn=Password Policy entry.
 If this option is enabled, the value contains the amount of time after which a modified password expires.
 If this attribute is not present, or if the value is 0d, the password does not expire.
 If not 0d, the value must be greater than or equal to the value of pwdMinAge (the Allow a password to be changed after a certain number of days parameter).
-From the Main Control Panel, you can indicate the length of time in any combination of days, hours and/or minutes using “d” for days (e.g. 1d), “h” for hours (e.g. 4h), and “m” for minutes (e.g. 5m).
+From the Classic Control Panel, you can indicate the length of time in any combination of days, hours and/or minutes using “d” for days (e.g. 1d), “h” for hours (e.g. 4h), and “m” for minutes (e.g. 5m).
 A value of 1d 5h 45m would indicate a password expires after 1 day, 5 hours and 45 minutes.

 >[!note] Your password policy must uphold the following rule: pwdMinAge + pwdExpireWarning < pwdMaxAge.